 Buying a gift for someone who’s always traveling can be hard.
 First, they don’t really want more possessions to weigh them down when they’re heading to the airport.
 Second, when they’re already posting pictures of themselves all over the world, you have to wonder what else they could possibly want.

 Fortunately, there are a plethora of amazing travel products out there that your friend will love.
-We at Babbel chose our favorite non-essential items to bring on our travels, from the most useful to the most fashionable.
+We at Babbel chose our favorite luxury travel gifts to bring on our travels, from the most useful to the most fashionable.

 1. Portable Charger ($30)